billra/billra.com/docs/colorcube/readme.md

 accessible.
 Because the central shared vertex represents pure white (zero saturation), remaining on this center point while lowering the intensity slider pushes the color straight down the **neutral axis**.
-This axis is the diagonal line passing through the core of the 3D cube from white to black.
-This action scales white (`#FFF`) down through every shade of neutral gray until it reaches pure black (`#000`), bypassing the colorful outer edges.
+This axis is the diagonal line passing directly through the core of the 3D cube from white to black.
+This action scales white down through every shade of neutral gray until it reaches pure black, bypassing the colorful outer edges entirely.

 ## Complementary Colors and Geometry